-Daimler expresses regret after China row involving senior executive
+Daimler expresses regret over Chinese parking row involving senior manager

 Critical reports in official Chinese media have in the past hit the reputations of foreign brands and dragged down sales.

-(Reporting by Norihiko Shirouzu; Writing by Adam Jourdan; Editing by Muralikumar Anantharaman)
+Reporting by Norihiko Shirouzu; Writing by Adam Jourdan and Maria Sheahan; Editing by Muralikumar Anantharaman, Greg Mahlich